 - Don’t try to be cheeky – be consistent with your wording and don’t try to reinvent the wheel.
 For example “about agent name” makes a lot more sense then something trendy like “the difference”

-3) High Quality Imagery & Video
+3) High-Quality Imagery & Video

-Here’s a secret about web design – now-a-days photography and videos make or break a website.
+Here’s a secret about web design – nowadays photography and videos make or break a website.
 Great, large, high-quality images literally make up the bulk “design” of many websites – without it, there are some old tricks and design techniques to pull off a great site, but they’re foolish.
-Invest in high quality imagery and video (you should be anyway for your listings!).
+Invest in high-quality imagery and video (you should be anyway for your listings!).
 A great video will tell your story, introduce you to your prospects, and sell you via your website 24/7.
 Great imagery will bond visitors to you, your website, and your listings…

 4) Registration – Great Looking Forms (CTA)

 Your website should have registration or contact forms everywhere – on every page, that are tracking the page users are on when they fill out the forms.
-Many site forget this tiny step and contact form submissions suffer greatly.
+Many sites forget this tiny step and contact form submissions suffer greatly.